PlanB-Network/bitcoin-educational-content/courses/lnp201/en.md

 ![cover](assets/Chapitre7/4.webp)

 However, in the initial state, Bob can't send 40 SAT to Alice because Susie doesn't have any liquidity with Alice to send 40 SAT, so payment isn't possible via this route.
-We therefore need another route where the transaction is impossible.
+We therefore need another route where the transaction is possible.

 In the first example, it's clear that Susie and Eden have lost nothing and gained nothing.
 Lightning Network nodes charge a fee for agreeing to be used to route the transaction!